 Medical care and benefits are provided after retirement or in old age.

-An insured person having insurance for more than three years is provided unemployment benefits which become unemployed.
-Such allowances are provided at the rate of 50% of the salary for one year
+When an insured person loses their job after having insurance for more than three years, they are entitled to unemployment benefits.
+These allowances are provided at the rate of 50% of the salary for one year

 Eligible Entities for ESI Registration